Dr. Todor Galev

 MA in Sociology, Sofia University "St. Kl.
 Ohridski"

-Before joining CSD, Todor defended his PhD in Sociology at the Technology Studies Group, Institute of Sociology – BAS, where he is working since 2007 as research fellow with academic specialization is in the field of sociology of innovation and science technology studies.
-At the academy, Todor participated in several research projects within FP5, FP6 and FP7 of the European Commission, research grant programs of Sofia University, Ministry of Education and Science, etc. His professional background included also teaching of lectures and seminars in the field of science technology studies, at the Sofia University and Plovdiv University.
-As a trainer in the European Science Communication Network (ESConet), Todor deals also with the issue of using social scientists’ expert knowledge in policy decision making.
-Since 2004 Todor is a member of the Bulgarian Sociological Association and since 2006 he is member of its Executive Board.
+Before joining CSD, Todor defended his PhD in Sociology at the Technology Studies Group, Institute of Sociology – BAS, where he worked as research fellow with academic specialization is in the field of sociology of innovation and science technology studies.
+At the academy, Todor participated in several research projects within FP5, FP6 and FP7 of the European Commission, research grant programs of Sofia University, Bulgarian Ministry of Education and Science, etc. His professional background included also teaching of lectures and seminars in the field of science technology studies and social research methods at Sofia University and Plovdiv University.
+He has been also member of the European Science Communication Network (ESConet), which organises training courses for European scientists.
+He has been also member of the Bulgarian Sociological Association and in 2006-2009 - member of its Executive Board.